Child Development Management Information System (CDMIS) December 4, 2006

-And how is the Child Development Division (CDD) discovering this?
-When CDD monitoring teams visit agencies, they are using the monthly 801A submissions as the basis of their on-site reviews.
+And how is the Early Education and Support Division (EESD) discovering this?
+When EESD monitoring teams visit agencies, they are using the monthly 801A submissions as the basis of their on-site reviews.

 In order to assist you, the CDMIS will be updated early in 2007 by the addition of a checklist of steps for accurate reporting.
 Furthermore, we will be asking the person responsible for submitting your agency’s data to certify that in fact they have verified the accuracy and completeness of each monthly submission.
 We hope that this checklist will help agencies improve the overall accuracy of their data submissions and thereby reduce the potential of adverse consequences for each agency.